Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Should I be using my personal credit card?

-Although not all lenders would accept single traders for their business cards, it may still be prudent to apply for a separate business card in order to keep your company and personal funds distinct.
+Although not all lenders would accept single traders for their business cards, it may still be prudent to apply for a separate card in order to keep your company and personal funds distinct.

 It is especially crucial for a limited liability company to apply for a business credit card since doing so will assist the firm establish a credit history.
 You might also expect to get a larger credit line and extra cards for use by staff.